 Course description: Continued study of the presidential election and the American government

-- “The election” is the short answer to what we did here, over the course of two academic years.
-Talking about it, watching the debates, reading news stories online, sending emails to each other with the latest updates, and eventually, for everyone but Sarah (MUCH to her dismay), going to vote.
-Though this was officially the last election she was too young to vote in, she did have her pick for a candidate, chosen after much review of the issues that mattered most to her.
+- “The 2016 election” is the short answer to what we did here, over the course of two academic years.
+Talking about it, watching the debates, reading news stories online, sending emails to each other with the latest updates, and eventually, for everyone but Ashar (MUCH to his dismay), going to vote.
+Though this was officially the last election he was too young to vote in, he did have his pick for a candidate, chosen after much review of the issues that mattered most to him.

 Transcript-ese hints for history and social studies